petermnhull/masters-project/README.md

 It uses the 'EJBb' version of Broyden's method (Algorithm 2 in the paper) with a reduced 'robot arm' system of nonlinear equations.
 For the hydrodynamic solver, it uses the RPY tensors.

 ## Instructions
+1. Clone repository.
+2. Open main_plot.m
+3. Choose parameters: number of swimmers, driving force amplitude, wavenumber, beta_A, zeta.
+4. Choose whether to save velocities, etc. to file.
+5. Run!

+## Additional Instructions
+- Access set_up_graphics.m to change the plotting, and to disable graphics or saving video to file.